mmdaz/Bot/README.md

 ### Prerequisites

-Fist you should install balebot module with pip :
+So you should install balebot module with pip :

 ```
 pip install balebot